kwbachman/poc-pipelines/README.md

 # oteemolabs-tools
-Infrastructure as Code repository for the Oteemo Labs environments
+A repository for CI/CD pipelines and Infrastructure as Code used in the Oteemo Labs AWS account